Scrapping of Article 370 was for unity of India: Modi

 Asserting that he had promised to explore new ways to find a solution to the Kashmir problem.
 Modi said, "We had promised that we will make new efforts to curb the problems in Jammu and Kashmir & Ladakh.
 Today I can say with satisfaction that the country has started walking towards fulfilling those dreams."

-On Wednesday, Fadnavis held a road show in Nashik, which covered all the three Assembly segments - Nashik East, Nashik West and Nashik Central.
+On Wednesday, Fadnavis held a roadshow in Nashik, which covered all the three Assembly segments - Nashik East, Nashik West and Nashik Central.

 Recalling his visit to Maharashtra's Dindori in April before the Lok Sabha polls, PM Modi said the huge crowds at Nashik have broken the record of the numbers back then.
 People have come to bless Devendra Fadnavis.